 • Money market mutual funds and exchange traded funds, and domestic equity securities - Valued at quoted market prices in active markets, which represent the net asset value of shares held by the Organization at year-end (Level 1).

-There have been no changes in the valuation techniques used during the year ended December 31, 2018.
+There have been no changes in the valuation techniques used during the years ended December 31, 2019 and 2018.

 Accounts receivable: